 She has worked on many of the major deals in Russia and the CIS, where her experience and knowledge helps her clients to proceed confidently with their transactions.
 She was instrumental in a power plant financing deal which has been described as "creating a Russian project finance template" (Trade Finance Magazine).

 Natalia is also highly respected in the transportation sector, having earned recommendations from both clients and legal benchmark publications.
-She was recently appointed as the Coordinator of the Russian National Contact Group to the prestigious Aviation Working Group's Legal Advisory Panel in recognition of her work with the Russian Federation's ratification of the Cape Town Convention and her dedication to the development of the aviation sector in Russia.
+She was recently appointed an Executive Member of the prestigious Aviation Working Group's Legal Advisory Panel in recognition of her work with the Russian Federation's ratification of the Cape Town Convention and her dedication to the development of the aviation sector in Russia.
 She has advised on a vast number of aviation finance and leasing transactions, including the first export credit financing of the Sukhoi Superjet aircraft, which paved its way to the western market.

 Banking and Finance: